 What I discovered added more to my understanding of how the Harringay we know today was shaped, as well as to the story I've begun piecing together of the men who built the Ladder.
 It has also answered two of the Harringay mysteries but in doing so has created new ones.

-In undertaking my research, the first map I used was a late version of the British Land Company sale map for Harringay Park (for which my thanks go to Jo Pinate).
-All the British Land Company maps for Harringay were oriented with west to the top of the map.
+In undertaking my research, the first cartographic tool I used was a late version of the British Land Company sale plan for Harringay Park (for which my thanks go to Jo Pinate).
+All the British Land Company plans for Harringay were oriented with west to the top of the map.
 I found that to be a convenient format.
-So all the maps follow this unusual lead and are shown with west to the top.
+So all the maps and plans below follow this lead and are shown with west to the top.
 I hope it doesn't disorient you, the reader.